 Meetings are held the first Tuesday of every month.
-The board meets at 17:30 (5:30 pm) and the general meeting and training session is held at 19:00 (7:00 pm).
+The board meets at 6:00 pm and the general meeting and training session is held at 7:00 pm.
 You are welcome to attend both.

-Attendance sheets (Personnel Record) are kept by the Membership Coordinator.
+Attendance sheets (Personnel Record) are kept by Brett Wuth.
 Please complete the one in this package.
 This is kept up to date BY YOU so that we know what your current training is and the experience that you have.
 This information is used to put your name on the call out sheet in the proper category of "emergency", "resource", etc. For every meeting, search call-out, or other SAR activity that you attend, enter it and the date of that participation on your page so that we can keep the records of your involvement current.
 It is your responsibility to do this.
-These records of involvement also become part of the ongoing statistics of "man hours" volunteered in SAR.
+These records of involvement (without your name attached) also become part of the ongoing statistics of "man hours" volunteered in SAR.
 The more of these represented, the more we are valued and the easier it is to secure funding from the province.